scornet256/simoncor-net/content/post/freebsd_jail_jumphost.md

 ```

 # Result
+ - FreeBSD Jail with latest packaged version of OpenSSH-Portable
  - Commands are unavailable and absolute paths are not allowed.
  - The `$PATH` variable is read-only.
  - The `.bash_profile` file is read-only for the user.